-Carlos Baez-Cotto is a postdoctoral researcher at NREL in the roll-to-roll process science area, exploring how ink formulation affect molecular-level interactions in cathode catalyst layer crack formation.
+Carlos Baez-Cotto is a researcher at NREL in the roll-to-roll process science area, exploring how ink formulation affect molecular-level interactions in cathode catalyst layer crack formation.
 His current approaches include modifying ink component ratio, sample preparation, coating processes/conditions, and use of additives.

 Carlos obtained his doctorate in materials chemistry under the supervision of Mahesh Mahanthappa at the University of Minnesota–Twin Cities.
 His main research projects focused on the design and synthesis of small molecules via air-free techniques, characterization of lyotropic liquid crystal microemulsions utilizing scattering techniques, and generation of electron density maps to develop structure/self-assembly relationships of the aforementioned nanostructures.

 B.S., Chemistry, University of Puerto Rico-Cayey